hereismari/deeplearning-from-scratch/README.md

-# Deep Python Scratch :computer::thinking::snake:
+# Deep Learning from Scratch :computer::thinking::snake:

 A repository with neural networks and deep learning related concepts fully implemented in Python 3 using only numpy.
 The code here available was developed only for learning and teaching purposes.